mhilmiasyrofi/mhilmiasyrofi.github.io/_pages/cv.md

 Experience
 ======
-* **Machine Learning Engineer** at [PropertyGuru](https://www.propertyguru.com.sg) - Data Science Center of Excellence, Singapore
+**Machine Learning Engineer** at [PropertyGuru](https://www.propertyguru.com.sg) - Data Science Center of Excellence, Singapore
   <br> June 2022 - present
   * Developed an Automatic Valuation Model that analyzes historical sales transactions, property characteristics, and price trends to estimate the current market value for a specific property.
 Contributed to the company's revenue by **productionizing the solution as a sellable system to external clients**, including banks and real estate consultants.
   * Developed an Address Matching system to synchronize a physical location with address records in the data warehouse.
-Leveraged advance natural language processing techniques to aggregate data from multiple sources to provide rich information from an address, e.g. property information, property valuation, and property risk assessment.
+Leveraged advance natural language processing techniques to **aggregate data from multiple sources to provide rich information from an address**, e.g. property information, property valuation, and property risk assessment.
 Improved the matching rate by more than 70% compared to the legacy SQL-based string matching.
-  * Led cross-team collaboration with data engineers and software engineers to solve inaccurate address listings in Malaysia.
+  * **Led cross-team collaboration** with data engineers and software engineers to solve inaccurate address listings in Malaysia.
 Fixed 150k inaccurate listing data, resulting in more accurate location-based listing recommendations and an estimated six-month revenue increase of over USD100k.
-  * Led an initiative to incorporate Trustworthy metrics in the machine learning systems.
+  * **Led an initiative to incorporate Trustworthy metrics** in the machine learning systems.
 Detected and performed root cause analysis on unacceptable fluctuating predictions in a highly critical product.
 As a result, the volatile predictions were reduced by more than 90%.

-* **AI Research Engineer** at [SCIS SMU](https://scis.smu.edu.sg/), Singapore
+**AI Research Engineer** at [SCIS SMU](https://scis.smu.edu.sg/), Singapore
   <br> Nov 2019 - May 2022
   * Conducted research on Trustworthy AI supervised by ACM Distinguished Scientist Prof David Lo
   * Published 7 papers in international conferences and journals, i.e., IEEE TSE (Q1, CCF Rank A, Impact Factor: 6.11),  ACM ESEC/FSE (CORE A*), IEEE ICSME (CORE A), and IEEE SANER (CORE A)
-  * Maintained various PyTorch and TensorFlow ML projects using Docker
+  * Maintained various PyTorch and TensorFlow ML projects using Docker.

-* **Co-Founder & CTO** at [Alinamed](https://alinamed.com/), Indonesia
+**Co-Founder & CTO** at [Alinamed](https://alinamed.com/), Indonesia
   <br> Jan 2019 - July 2020
   * Managed the end-to-end software development lifecycle by collaborating across members to evolve SDLC, including functional requirements analysis, design specification, technical code review, project planning, and implementation of applications
   * Managed the selection of programming languages, frameworks, cloud, web servers, databases, and mobile
   * Won prestigious startup competitions, e.g., [1st Winner at WMM by Bank Mandiri](http://news.unair.ac.id/en/2020/12/02/unair-alumnis-startup-alinamed-wins-first-place-in-2020-wmm/), 1st Winner at Startup Weekend Surabaya, Winner at Tech-to-Impact by UK-ID Tech Hub.
-Secured IDR 750 million investment from Telkom Indonesia
+Secured IDR 750 million investment from Telkom Indonesia.

-* **Machine Learning Engineer** at [Bukalapak](https://www.bukalapak.com/), Indonesia
+**Machine Learning Engineer** at [Bukalapak](https://www.bukalapak.com/), Indonesia
   <br> May 2018 - Aug 2018 (Internship)
   * Developed object detection as a part of the "search by image" feature.
 It’s implemented using Faster RCNN on Tensorflow
   * Developed character recognition to detect seller's information (e.g., phone number and Instagram username) in the e-commerce product image.
 Localized text lines using CTPN (Connectionist Text Proposal Network).
-Implemented post-processing techniques on OpenCV to combine several words within the same context
+Implemented post-processing techniques on OpenCV to combine several words within the same context.

 Honors and Awards
 ======